Kaishiyoku/laravel-color-validation/README.md

 ```
 ## Using other locales

 By default English and German locales can be used.
-If you're using a different locale you will have to add a `validation.php` file and a custom folder named after the locale code (e.g. "ja" for Japanese) to the `/resources/vendor/color_validation/` folder.
+If you're using a different locale you will have to add a `validation.php` file and a custom folder named after the locale code (e.g. `ja` for Japanese) to the `/resources/lang/vendor/color_validation/` folder.

 Example folder structure: